-The Directors present their Annual Report and audited Financial Statements for Columbia Threadneedle Unit Trust Managers Limited (formerly BMO Unit Trust Managers Limited) (the Company) for the 14-month period ended 31 December 2022.
-The Company was part of the Bank of Montreal Global Asset Management (BMO GAM) business within the BMO Financial Group (BMO) until 8 November 2021 when the BMO GAM business in Europe, the Middle East and Africa (EMEA) was acquired by Ameriprise Financial, Inc. (Ameriprise).
-The Company subsequently changed its name on 1 July 2022 as part of the broader fund and group entity rebranding project.
+The Directors present their Strategic Report for WAM Holdings Ltd (the Company) for the 14-month period ended 31 December 2022.
+The Company was part of the BMO Global Asset Management (BMO GAM) business within the BMO Financial Group (BMO) until 8 November 2021 when the BMO GAM business in Europe, the Middle East and Africa (EMEA) was acquired by Ameriprise Financial, Inc. (Ameriprise).